Blake-K-Yeboah/devrocket/posts/getting-started-with-html.md

 <br>

 <blockquote>
-    Note: The  '&lt;!-- --&gt;'  is used to write comments in HTML.
+    Note: The  '&lt;!-- --&gt;'  is used to write comments in HTML which means it isn't shown to the user on the web page.
 </blockquote>

 <br>